 According to the facts submitted, Beneficiary is the current sole income beneficiary of twelve trusts created prior to September 25, 1985.
 This ruling request addresses one of these trusts, Trust.
 Trust was fully funded at the time it was established and no additions have been made to Trust.
-Under Article FOURTH of Trust, all trust income is to be paid to Beneficiary after Beneficiary attains age 21.
-In addition, pursuant to Article FIFTH, the Trustee may distribute to Beneficiary as much of the principal as the Trustee in its judgment deems necessary or advisable to assure the care, comfort, maintenance, and medical attention of Beneficiary.
-On the death of
+Under Article FOURTH of Trust, all trust income is to be paid to Beneficiary after Beneficiary attains age 40.

-Beneficiary, the Trust corpus is to be held in further trust for the benefit of Beneficiary's issue.
 Trustee is currently acting as the trustee of all twelve trusts.
 Under Article THIRD, the powers of the trustee are at all times subject to the continued direction and control of a Board of Governors.
-Under Article ELEVENTH, in the event the trustee resigns, the Board of Governors has the right, by majority vote, to transfer the administration of Trust to a corporate Trustee of good standing, or, if not so designated, the resigning trustee may appoint as its successor a bank or trust company doing business in County and authorized under the laws of State to execute trusts.
+Under Article TWELFTH, in the event the trustee resigns, the

+Board of Governors has the right, by majority vote, to transfer the administration of Trust to a corporate Trustee of good standing, or, if not so designated, the resigning trustee may appoint as its successor a bank or trust company doing business in County and authorized under the laws of State to execute trusts.
 The resigning trustee is to transfer to its successor the entire estate then remaining, and the successor trustee shall assume all the obligations of the resigning trustee.